AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 A subscription image can be used only on a subscription instance with the same subscription duration.

 ## How do I purchase a subscription image?
-Can I purchase it separately?
+Can I separately purchase it?

-No, you cannot purchase a subscription image separately.
+No, you cannot separately purchase a subscription image.

 You can use one of the following methods to purchase a subscription image: